Ahmed-Habeeb/Ahmed-Habeeb/README.md

 ---

-### 💡 Fun Facts
+### ⚡ Quick Facts

-- 🎯 Built & launched multiple apps solo using Flutter & WebSockets
+- 🛠️ 5+ years in Flutter development across fintech, mobility, ERP, and entertainment domains.
-- 🧠 Comfortable with Riverpod, Bloc, Cubit, GetX, and custom architectures
+- 🧠 Strong command of state management: GetX, Bloc, Cubit, and Riverpod.
-- ⚙️ I use **Linux** as my main dev environment
-- 📦 Love publishing open source packages to the Dart ecosystem
+- 🔌 Pro in WebSocket & REST API integrations.
+- 🌍 Comfortable building RTL Arabic apps with performance optimization.
+- 🚀 CI/CD ready using tools like Codemagic and GitHub Actions.

 ---

-Feel free to ⭐ any of my repositories or connect with me!
+⭐ Feel free to explore my repositories or connect with me for collaboration!